 James “Jimmy” C. Carter Jr.

-James “Jimmy” C. Carter, Jr., owns and operates with his son, Southern Belle Farm, Inc., located in McDonough, Georgia.
-The 330-acre beef cattle and hay farm, includes fruit and vegetable crops, and agriculturally related educational activities.
+James C. Carter, Jr., from McDonough, Georgia, owns and operates Southern Belle Farm, Inc., a beef cattle and hay farm that includes fruit and vegetable crops and provides agriculturally related educational activities.
 Mr. Carter also operates a feed business from the farm and provides artificial insemination services and supplies for cattle.
-Mr. Carter is a director of AgSouth Farm Credit, the national Farm Credit Council, a trade organization, and serves as chairman of the Henry County Water and Sewage Authority.
-He is a representative on the Ocmulgee River Basin Advisory Council and serves as vice president of the Henry County Farm Bureau.
-He is a member of the board for the Henry County Cattleman’s Association.
-Mr. Carter has a BS in Agriculture and Master of Science from the University of Georgia.
-Mr. Carter became a director in 2011 and his current term expires December 31, 2018.
+Mr. Carter is a director of AgSouth Farm Credit, ACA, and the national Farm Credit Council, a trade organization.
+He serves as chairman of the Henry County Water and Sewage Authority, a provider of water and sewer services and he is a representative on the Ocmulgee River Basin Advisory Council, a water resource management council.
+Mr. Carter serves as vice president of the Henry County Farm Bureau which focuses on the promotion of agriculture.
+He is a member of the board for the Henry County Cattleman’s Association, a cattle industry trade association.
+Mr. Carter has a BS in Agriculture and an MS in Animal Nutrition from the University of Georgia.
+Mr. Carter will serve on the Board Audit Committee in 2018.
+Mr. Carter became a director in 2011 and his term expires on December 31, 2018.

 Bonnie V. Hancock

-Bonnie V. Hancock, is Executive Director of the Enterprise Risk Management Initiative at North Carolina State University (NCSU).
-She also teaches courses in financial management, enterprise risk management, strategy and financial statement analysis.
-Prior to joining NCSU, she worked with Progress Energy, as senior vice president of finance and information technology and later as president of Progress Fuels, a subsidiary that produced and marketed gas, coal and synthetic fuels, and operated fuel terminals and ash management facilities.
-Ms. Hancock has an Master’s of Science in taxation from Georgetown University and a bachelor’s degree in business administration with an accounting major from the College of William and Mary.
-She lives in Wake Forest, North Carolina, and is a member of the boards of Powell Industries, designer and manufacturer of electrical equipment systems for industrial facilities, where she serves on the compensation committee; the Office of Mortgage Settlement Oversight, where she serves as chair of the audit committee; and the North Carolina Coastal Pines Girl Scout Council, where she serves as chair of the audit committee.
-Ms. Hancock became a director in 2010 and her current term expires December 31, 2017.
+Bonnie V. Hancock, outside director for the Board, is from Wake Forest, North Carolina.
+Ms. Hancock is Executive Director of the Enterprise Risk Management Initiative at North Carolina State University (NCSU), and she teaches courses in financial management, enterprise risk management, and strategy and financial statement analysis.
+Prior to joining NCSU, Ms. Hancock worked with Progress Energy as senior vice president of finance and information technology and later as president of Progress Fuels, a subsidiary that produced and marketed gas, coal and synthetic fuels.
+Ms. Hancock has a Bachelor of Business Administration with an accounting major from the College of William and Mary and a Master of Science in Taxation from Georgetown University.
+She is a member of the boards of Powell Industries, designer and manufacturer of electrical equipment systems for industrial facilities, where she serves on the compensation committee; the Office of Mortgage Settlement Oversight, which monitors servicers’ obligations related to distressed borrowers, where she serves as chair of the audit committee; and the North Carolina Coastal Pines Girl Scout Council, a leadership development organization for girls, where she serves as chair of the audit committee.
+Ms. Hancock will serve on the Board Risk Policy Committee in 2018.
+Ms. Hancock became a director in 2010 and her term expires on December 31, 2021.